PrincetonUniversity/lucid/examples/p4_bmv2_examples/ecn/README.md

   }
   ```
   Each branch uses `mv` at most once (in the if condition or in the
-  return), which keeps the memop within the "compiles to one atomic
+  return), which keeps the memop within the footprint of a single
-  instruction" budget.
+  atomic instruction (on the Tofino).
 - **`Array.update` with the same memop on both sides** is the
   standard "atomic increment-and-fetch" idiom — get-side returns
   `mv+1`, set-side writes `mv+1`.
 The returned new depth is what we
   branch on.
-- **Drop = don't generate.** No special "drop" call from a handler.
-  Just skip the `generate_port` and the packet vanishes.
+- **Explicit packet generation.** If a handler doesn't
+  generate a packet event with `generate_port`, it is equivalent
+  to dropping the packet.